 -

-Group persecuted by Amulon and Lamanites; escape to land of Zarahemla to reunite with Mosiah II's people (Mosiah 23–24); organized the church for all the Nephites
+Persecuted by Amulon and Lamanites; escaped to Zarahemla to reunite with Mosiah II's people (Mosiah 23–24); organized the church for all the Nephites

 אלמע – "Youth"